omermaim/Zoom_sys/README.md

 ![split1](https://user-images.githubusercontent.com/81911093/159653843-42f7f5ff-de5f-4999-a7fb-9a4c303b6e57.png)

-in this example there were 4 students in room 0 and the room was split by size.
+in this example there were 4 students in room 0 and the room was split by size. these are the rooms of the students after the split.

 ![after split](https://user-images.githubusercontent.com/81911093/159653900-d39169ad-8d05-49f4-a178-8d9cb497e593.png)